Ryouh/Feats-Revisited/Feats.md

 ### Dream Reader

 Your connection to the Plane of dreams makes it easy for you to read other people’s dreams.
-You gain the following benefit:

 * While within 30ft of a sleeping creature you can read their dreams similar to the Detect Thoughts Spell.
 You automatically gain the benefits of this spell as if the target has failed its saving throw against the spell, but you can only read subconscious thoughts.